gagan-baghel/Javascript/DrumKit/readme.md

 #Designed With the Help of |-- HTML --- CSS --- JAVASCRIPT --|

-This Drumkit is a JavaScript library that allows you to create drum sounds in your web application.
-It provides a simple API for creating and playing drum sounds, and can be used in any web application.

 This is a drum kit website.
 In this different instruments sound is played based on the different images of instruments you click, also it is resposive & play different sound with different button